navikt/nada/docs/share-insight/data-packages.md

 ### Publishing to data.nav.no

-If the datapackage is to be published to the public data catalog you must provide metadata following the DCAT-AP-NO standard.
+If the data package is to be published to the public data catalog you must provide metadata following the DCAT-AP-NO standard.
 Example:

 ```json
 metadata = {